nazariy17/task_1_shoppinp_cart_ios/README.md

 ***** UNIT TEST *****

 We have one test which will test our basket - the total quantity, the total price is USD and then it will test in 3 different currency.
-I would develop more tests in order to cover all possible failures